Last Update: November 25, 2024

 The Horizon T101 is a walking treadmill with a step-up height of just over 7 inches.
 The T101 is affordable and has a lifetime warranty on the frame and motor.

-The Horizon T101 Treadmill is best for walking.
-It has a compact size with a 20” x 55” deck.
-The step-up height is only about 7 inches, so users with limited knee flexion may have an easier time stepping onto this treadmill’s deck compared to others.
 The motor is 2.5 HP, which is below our typical recommendation for running but perfect for walkers with a daily routine.
-The speed and incline ranges are limited to 0.5 to 10 mph and 0 to 10% respectively.
+The speed and incline ranges are limited to 0.5 to 10 mph and 0 to 10%, respectively.
 These ranges better reflect the T101’s capabilities than the traditional treadmill settings.
-Walkers who are racking up daily steps and miles will find the T101 a fit for their routine.

 As a budget treadmill, the Horizon T101 is a great value.
-It does not require a subscription to use the onboard training programs.
+A subscription is not required to use the onboard training programs.
 There’s not a touchscreen, so the content is much simpler.
 The training programs include calories, distance, fat burn, hill climb, and intervals.
 The T101 has a tablet rack, so you can stream training or entertainment content on your personal device.
-The speakers are Bluetooth, so you can pair your audio.
-I prefer listening to my device audio, because the T101’s audio is not very loud.
-There’s also a USB charging port to keep your device charged no matter how long you plan to train on the treadmill.

 + PROS

-- The T101 has a tablet rack and USB charging.
+- Tablet rack and USB charging

 – CONS